learn-co-curriculum/phrg-eslint-intro/README.md

 ESLint uses 0, 1, and 2 to signify `off`, `warn`, and `error` for its `rules`, the equivalent of `cops` in Ruby's `rubocop`.
 Besides `rules`, there are [many other configurations](https://eslint.org/docs/user-guide/configuring) that may go into an `.eslintrc.json` file.

-We do not need to dig into the meaning of each of these values, but it is good to know where to look them up if we encounter a Javascript linting issue while writing code in Nitro.
+We do not need to dig into the meaning of each of these key/value pairs, but it is good to know where to look them up if we encounter a Javascript linting issue while writing code in Nitro.

 Here is an example `.eslintrc.json` in Nitro.
 Notice that it extends a lot of recommended ESLint, React and Flow settings.
 It also granularly sets many React specific settings.